meta-company/makex/README.md

 <!-- heading -->

-Makex is a new and simplified build and automation tool.
+Makex is a modern build and automation tool.

 It __*makex*__ stuff happen. 🙂